Substra/substrafl/docs/technical/task_execution.rst

 Substrafl needs the following libraries to be installed in the container:

-- connect-tools
+- substratools
 - substra
 - substrafl

 These libraries are available either from the user's computer or from a private Owkin PyPi.
-When we are building the container, we do not have access to the private Owkin PyPi, because it would require giving the credentials to the Docker image, which would then be available to anyone who has the rights to download the algo from Connect.
+When we are building the container, we do not have access to the private Owkin PyPi, because it would require giving the credentials to the Docker image, which would then be available to anyone who has the rights to download the algo from Substra.

 There are two modes: the **release mode** and the **editable mode**, chosen with the ``editable_mode`` parameter in the ``dependency`` argument.

-In **release mode**, Substrafl downloads the wheels of substra and substrafl (connect-tools is already installed) from the private Owkin PyPi and copies them to the Docker image.
+In **release mode**, Substrafl downloads the wheels of substra and substrafl (substratools is already installed) from the private Owkin PyPi and copies them to the Docker image.
 The download is made through a subprocess, and it needs pip to be configured to access Owkin's PyPi.